-A person with Munchausen syndrome doesn’t pretend to be ill for personal gain, such as prescription drugs or money.
-Instead, the person is driven by complex psychiatric reasons, including an abnormal desire for attention and sympathy.
+A person with Munchausen syndrome doesn’t pretend to be ill for personal gain, such as prescription medications or money.
+Instead, the person is driven to behave the way they do for complex psychological reasons, including a strong desire for attention and sympathy.

-A person with Munchausen syndrome gains intense satisfaction from the attention associated with playing the ill patient or victim.
+A person with Munchausen syndrome gains intense satisfaction from the attention associated with playing the ill patient.
 Signs and symptoms that may suggest Munchausen syndrome include:

-- A spectacular medical history that includes a large number of tests, medical procedures and operations
+- a spectacular medical history that includes many tests, medical procedures and operations

-- No conclusive results despite intense medical investigations
+- a lack of conclusive results despite intense medical investigations

-- Frequenting many different doctors, sometimes in other states
+- frequently visiting many different doctors, sometimes in other states or territories

 A person with Munchausen syndrome may convince doctors in many ways.
 For example, they may: